hbeni/fgcom-mumble/README.md

 ======================
 - connect your mumble client to fgfs mumble server
 - enable your plugin in your standard mumble client
-- join a channel starting with `fgcom-mumble`
+- join a channel starting with `fgcom-mumble` or with `fgcom-mumble activated` in its description.

 You are ready for radio usage!
 Some client needs to supply information to the plugin now, so it knows about your location and radio stack.